scattercat-123/print-legion/README.md

 # Print Legion
 A platform to connect Hack clubbers who need their YSWS parts printed with those who have a 3D printer!

+Officially launches Feb 3rd!!
+Join #printing-legion for more info.

 ## Features

 ### Authentication & User Management